We guarantee that ButcherBox beef is 100% grass-fed and grass-finished.

-That means our cattle are free to range on grassy pastures throughout their entire lives, suckling from their mothers for the first 6 to 9 months, then eating their natural diet of grass.
-Thanks to the climate, they graze year-round, with access to shelter when needed.
-They are never fed grain or kept in feedlots.
-Besides being delicious, the health benefits of eating grass-fed, grass-finished meat are abundant.
+That means our cattle are free to range on grassy pastures throughout their entire lives, eating their natural diet of grass.
+Thanks to the climate, they graze year round.
+They’re never fed grain or kept in feedlots.

 We source our meat from ranchers we trust.
 That means working with companies and farmers that are dedicated to doing the right thing – never cutting corners, and always looking for ways to improve.
 Our partners' operating methods are inspired by Dr. Temple Grandin, a member of the Humane Farm Animal Care Program's scientific committee.
 Their facilities are routinely inspected and approved by the USDA or a comparable agency.

 Where is your beef from?

 We source our beef from Australia, and we’re seeking to secure U.S. producers.
 Why Australia?
-It has the ideal for cattle to graze year-round on pasture.
-Plus, the quality of Australian beef is exceptional!
-Grass-fed beef in Australia undergoes the strict MSA grading process, which factors in tenderness and juiciness for a maximized eating experience.
+It has the ideal climate for cattle to graze year round on grassy pastures.
+Plus, the quality of Australian grass-fed beef is exceptional – it undergoes a strict MSA grading process, which factors in tenderness and juiciness for ultimate flavor.

 If you'd like to read more about our beef sourcing, check out this article.

-- Our cattle graze on annual and perennial grasses, forbs (legumes, brassicas) and cereal grain in a pre-grain state
+- They’re free to graze on annual and perennial grasses, forbs (legumes, brassicas) and cereal grain in a pre-grain state

-- Under certain conditions like drought, grass may be harvested and stored for future feeding
+- Under certain conditions such as drought, grass may be harvested and stored for future feeding

-- Born on a certified pasture-fed property and spends its entire life on certified property, roaming and grazing
+- Our cattle are born on certified pasture-fed properties, and they spend their entire lives roaming and grazing

 Humanely raised?
 YES

-- Beef from Australia is certified by Australian Animal Welfare Certification System (AAWCS), which can be viewed here
+- Beef from Australia is certified by Australian Animal Welfare Certification System (AAWCS)

 - No antibiotics administered ever